harmyko/planet_simulation/README.md

 # Space Object Simulation

-A simulation module for space objects.
+A module made for space objects.
 It uses famous physics formulas to simulate their movement in space.
 It includes a few fun demos, like a Solar System simulation and a random object sandbox, where different behaviors are showcased.
-Link to a video of a demonstration: https://youtu.be/1wfd2mcjHaU?si=MOSo9OklxCWDw5r-
+Link to a video of a demonstration: https://youtu.be/1wfd2mcjHaU

 Make sure you have the SFML library installed.
 Then you can build the module and run the tests on a Windows system by opening a terminal in the project directory and entering the following commands: